containers/buildah/docs/buildah-build.1.md

 For example if `--cache-ttl=1h` is specified, Buildah will only consider intermediate cache images which are created under the duration of one hour, and intermediate cache images outside this duration will be ignored.

+Note: Setting `--cache-ttl=0` manually is equivalent to using `--no-cache` in the implementation since this would effectively mean that user is not willing to use cache at all.

 **--cap-add**=*CAP\_xxx*

 When executing RUN instructions, run the command specified in the instruction